 Mouassine is a popular area of Marrakech for visitors but for someone who has never been to the city, this doesn’t mean much.
 When choosing where to stay in Marrakech most people know that they want a place in the medina.
 This makes sense – nearly all riads are in the medina.
-But, the medina isn’t a small area; it’s approximately 700 hectares or 2.7 square miles of winding labyrinth like roads.
+But, the medina isn’t a small area; it’s approximately 700 hectares or 2.7 square miles of winding labyrinth-like roads.

 So how do you decide where to stay?
 You need to get a little more specific.
 The medina is broken into neighborhoods.
 Understanding these can help you make the best choice.